mlihk/Chronicles-Of-Valor-RPG/README.md

 There is also an inventory system for players to store their collectibles and equip armour/weapons to enhance their stats (strength/defence...etc)

+Known issues (updated on 20/03/2024)
+-The settings and open inventory pop up windows collides and causes visual error